decretist/Dissertation/Chapter4/chapter4.markdown

 Linguistics for Literature (CLfL)* (Gothenburg, Sweden: Association for Computational Linguistics, 2014), 59–66.

+[4] My point is that at your defense a central point will be: "OK, Paul, you did an enormous amount of work inputting all the data, how can you and we trust what a computer program is telling us?"
+It would be very good if you can tell us about other medieval authors about which there is some consensus that the computer has given us firm conclusions. - Ken Pennington, 13 July 2020

+[5] Patrick Juola, "The Rowling Case: A Proposed Standard Analytic Protocol for Authorship Questions", *Digital Scholarship in the Humanities*, Vol. 30, Supplement 1, 2015.

+[6] A. S. G. Edwards, “Go Little Books: More Problems of Early Modern Attribution,” *TLS.
+Times Literary Supplement*, no. 6118 (2020): 9.

+[7] R. A. Cooper and D. A. Pearsall, “The Gawain Poems: A Statistical Approach to the Question of Common Authorship,” *The Review of English Studies* 39, no. 155 (1988): 365–85.

-[4] Frederick Mosteller and David L. Wallace, *Inference and Disputed
+[8] Frederick Mosteller and David L. Wallace, *Inference and Disputed
 Authorship: The Federalist*, Addison-Wesley Series in Behavioral
 Science: Quantitative Methods (Reading, Mass: Addison-Wesley Pub.
 Co, 1964), 14.
 See also Douglass Adair, “The Authorship of the Disputed Federalist Papers,” *The William and Mary Quarterly* 1, no. 2 (1944):
 104.

-[5] Adair, “The Authorship of the Disputed Federalist Papers” and Douglass Adair, “The Authorship of the Disputed Federalist Papers: Part II,” *The William and Mary Quarterly* 1, no. 3 (1944): 235–64.
+[9] Adair, “The Authorship of the Disputed Federalist Papers” and Douglass Adair, “The Authorship of the Disputed Federalist Papers: Part II,” *The William and Mary Quarterly* 1, no. 3 (1944): 235–64.

-[6] Mosteller and Wallace, *Inference and Disputed Authorship*.
+[10] Mosteller and Wallace, *Inference and Disputed Authorship*.

-[7] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
+[11] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
 Cambridge University Press, 2000), 197–227.

-[8] Winroth, 197–227.
+[12] Winroth, 197–227.

-[9] Winroth, 201.
+[13] Winroth, 201.
 The numbers 1 and 2 refer to line numbers relative to the first line of the *dictum*, as opposed to the first line of the column, in the print version of the Friedberg edition.

-[10] This paragraph may have to be moved to a separate section explaining the rationale for the various roll-ups of the *dicta* used in the following analyses, e.g., Gratian0, Gratian1, dePen, Gratian2, etc.
+[14] This paragraph may have to be moved to a separate section explaining the rationale for the various roll-ups of the *dicta* used in the following analyses, e.g., Gratian0, Gratian1, dePen, Gratian2, etc.

-[11] Maciej Eder, “Does Size Matter?
+[15] Maciej Eder, “Does Size Matter?
 Authorship Attribution, Small Samples, Big Problem,” *Literary and Linguistic Computing* 30, no. 2 (June 2015): 171.

-[12] Winroth, *The Making of Gratian’s Decretum*, 9–11.
+[16] Winroth, *The Making of Gratian’s Decretum*, 9–11.
 See also Stephan Kuttner, “De Gratiani opere noviter edendo,” *Apollinaris* 21 (1948):
 118–28 (Latin), and Kuttner, “Research on Gratian,” 10, 21–22, which mentions the deficiency of Friedberg's edition without offering a detailed critique.

-[13] "The list is based on a collation of *incipits* and *explicits* of every canon and *dictum* in the first recension.
+[17] "The list is based on a collation of *incipits* and *explicits* of every canon and *dictum* in the first recension.
 Differences within the texts may very well have been overlooked, and minor differences have not normally been registered."
 Winroth, *The Making of Gratian’s Decretum*, 197.

-[14] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 685.
+[18] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 685.

-[15] Anders, my understanding is that you took a similar approach when you created the baseline text for the edition in progress of the first recension (although you adopted a set of orthographic conventions different from Friedberg's in the resulting text).
+[19] Anders, my understanding is that you took a similar approach when you created the baseline text for the edition in progress of the first recension (although you adopted a set of orthographic conventions different from Friedberg's in the resulting text).

-[16] Lisa Samuels and Jerome McGann, “Deformance and Interpretation,” *New Literary History* 30, no. 1 (1999): 25–56.
+[20] Lisa Samuels and Jerome McGann, “Deformance and Interpretation,” *New Literary History* 30, no. 1 (1999): 25–56.

-[17] As of 22 April 2019 version, eight case statements (for cases 1-3,
+[21] As of 22 April 2019 version, eight case statements (for cases 1-3,
 9, 15, 24, 30, and 34) appear to have a complete critical apparatus.
 An
 addition six case statements (for cases 4-7, 10, and 11) have an incomplete critical apparatus that records variant readings from Fd